bitcurate/api-docs/README.md

 # Documentation for Bitcurate Stack

-This is documentation to respawn all the backends incase any breakdown and to store any artifacts. **Do not share this repository to unauthorized developers!**.
+Documentation to respawn all the backends incase any breakdown and to store any artifacts. **Do not share this repository to unauthorized developers!**

 ## Table of contents
   * [server](#server)